z9fr/algorithms-in-c/README.md

 In This repository you can find find the codes for algorithms like sorting, searching and etc And also data structures using C

-feel free to add your own codes too :D
+Feel free to add your own codes too :D